cjimenez-tiempodev/hello-world/JS/README.md

 ## Promises

-Let's clear up some misconceptions: Promises are not about replacing callbacks.
+Promises are not about replacing callbacks.
 Promises provide a trustable intermediary -- that is, between your calling code and the async code that will perform the task -- to manage callbacks.

 A Promise can only have one of two possible resolution outcomes: fulfilled or rejected, with an optional single value Promises can only be resolved (fulfillment or rejection) once.